emilwest/stats_notes/README.md

 ```

 ### Quote within function
 Useful when doing ggplot functions.
-For example with this function you can create a function like this `f(mtcars, disp, mpg )`.
+For example with this function you can create a function like this `f(mtcars, disp, mpg )`, where disp and mpg are columns within the dataframe mtcars (included in tidyverse).
 !! uncoutes the symbol.
 ```r
 library(tidyverse)